Tax-Free Roth IRA Conversion For Expats (Thanks To The FEIE)

 - all or close to all of your income excluded by the Foreign Earned Income Exclusion (FEIE) and Housing Exclusion and

-- if you have un-excluded income it must be less than the sum of your deductions and exemptions.
+- if you have un-excluded income it must be less than your deductions.

 So what does that mean exactly?

 This means that if you earn a lot more than the FEIE amount, you probably won’t qualify.
-Likewise, if you have a significant amount of investment income, interest, or rental income (greater than the standard deduction plus personal exemption total of $10,400 for single filers, $20,800 for joint filers with no children, 2017) you may not be able to qualify, unless you have significant other deductions.
+Likewise, if you have a significant amount of investment income, interest, or rental income (greater than the standard deduction total of $12,400 for single filers, $24,800 for joint filers with no children, 2020) you may not be able to qualify unless you have significant other deductions.

 This may be a bit confusing.
 Therefore make sure to consult your CPA to determine if you qualify.
 If you don’t qualify or do the conversion incorrectly, you may end up with an unexpected tax bill and even penalties.

-How to do a Roth IRA conversion without paying tax on it
+How to do a tax-free Roth IRA conversion?
+(With Example)

-If you do qualify, you can convert the amount of traditional IRA or rollover 401k funds to a Roth IRA that is equal to or less than the unused deduction and personal exemption amounts.
-Let’s call this the deduction/exemption “surplus.”
+If you do qualify, you can convert the amount of traditional IRA or rollover 401k funds to a Roth IRA that is equal to or less than the unused deduction amount.
+Let’s call this the deduction “surplus.”

-This common scenario illustrates the concept of using deduction/exemption “surplus” for a tax-free Roth IRA conversion.
+This common scenario illustrates the concept of using deduction “surplus” for a tax-free Roth IRA conversion.

-Since she earns less than the Foreign Earned Income Exclusion max of $102,100 (2017), she can exclude all of her salary from taxation.
-With no significant deductions to speak of, she claims the standard deduction.
-Since she has no dependents, she can claim one exemption, her own.
-This comes to a total of $10,400 ($6,350 standard deduction + $4,050 exemption), which she can use against her non-excluded income.
+Since she earns less than the Foreign Earned Income Exclusion max of $107,600 (2020), she can exclude all of her salary from taxation.
+With no significant deductions to speak of, she claims the standard deduction of $12,000, which she can use against her non-excluded income.

-Because all of her salary is excluded by the FEIE, she only has the $400 dividend income as potentially taxable dividend income.
-However, the $10,400 deduction/exemption amount reduces her taxable income to zero.
+Because all of her salary is excluded by the FEIE, she only has the $2,000 dividend income as potentially taxable dividend income.
+However, the $12,400 deduction amount reduces her taxable income to zero.

 This surplus can be used against any type of income, including Roth IRA conversions.

-Rachel can now convert up to $10,000 from traditional pre-tax 401k or IRA funds, to her post-tax Roth IRA, completely tax free.
+Rachel can now convert up to $10,400 from traditional pre-tax 401k or IRA funds, to her post-tax Roth IRA, completely tax-free.

 More benefits of the tax-free Roth IRA conversion

 The tax-free Roth IRA conversion is tremendously beneficial.
 Not only was Rachel able to get the pre-tax deduction on those funds when she contributed them to her 401k before she was an expat.
-She now can convert up to $10,000 this year, tax free, never to be taxed again!
+She now can convert up to $10,400 this year, tax-free, never to be taxed again!

 If Rachel stays abroad for 8 years and her situation and tax laws don’t change too much, she may even be able to convert her entire traditional 401k to a Roth IRA and never have to pay taxes on it.
-At the 28% tax bracket, this is a $22,400 value up front, not even considering any other factors such as growth, future tax rates, etc.
+At the 24% tax bracket, this is an almost $20,000 value upfront, not even considering any other factors such as growth, future tax rates, etc.

-You can likewise use this strategy if you have no earned income and still have some deduction/exemption surplus, but the Alternative Minimum Tax (AMT) can come into play here, so be careful.
+You can likewise use this strategy if you have no earned income and still have some deduction surplus, but the Alternative Minimum Tax (AMT) can come into play here, so be careful.

 How to plan your tax-free Roth IRA conversion

-A Roth conversion must be done by the end of the calendar year.
-In order to plan how much pre-tax funds you can convert tax-free to Roth, you’ll need to know before the calendar year end with reasonable certainty how much income you will earn in each category.
+A Roth conversion must be completed by the end of the calendar year.
+In order to plan how much pre-tax funds you can convert tax-free to Roth, you’ll need to know before the calendar year-end with reasonable certainty how much income you will earn in each category.

 If you convert too much you generate a tax liability.
 If you convert too little, you leave free money on the table.